FRCTeam3255/Wix-Guide/docs/logging_in.md

    ![](./assets/images/logging_in/edit.png)

 !!!
 Note
-    If your login did not work, please contact Tayler, Mrs. Cordingley, or Madison about adding you to the list of approved users.
+    If your login did not work, please contact Tayler about adding you to the list of approved users.